AdaCompNUS/summit-docs/MkDocs/Docs/getting_started/setting_up.md

 cat SUMMIT_0.9.7.tar.gz.part* > SUMMIT.tar.gz
 ```

-Extract the contents of the combined SUMMIT package to somewhere suitable, and you're all set.
+Extract the contents of the combined SUMMIT package to somewhere suitable, and you're all set to [run SUMMIT](../running).

-## Running SUMMIT
-Open a terminal in the folder where SUMMIT was extracted, and run `./CarleUE4.sh` to start the simulator.
-A window will open, containing an empty map.

-!!! note
-    If you get an X Error when running the simulator, try `./CarlaUE4.sh -opengl` instead.

-The simulator is now running as a server, waiting for client apps to connect and to interact (e.g. spawning map objects dynamically, simulating a crowd, etc.) with it.
-To move around, use the mouse and WASD keys (while clicking).